GehriJan/template-method-demo/doc/main.typ

 - `tests` contains the tests
 - `doc` contains the files for this documentation.

+The project can be setup by the following steps:
+1. `sh python3 -m venv .venv`
+2. `sh source .venv/bin/activate`
+3. `sh pip install -r requirements.txt`

 == Usage

 To execute the program, run `src/main.py`.